relaxdiego/cicd/examples/manual/README.md

 =======================================================

-Use this as a starting point for installing GitLab in a cluster of machines that you've provisioned manually or outside of this configdir's usual methods.
+Use this as a starting point for installing GitLab in a cluster of machines that you've provisioned manually.
+It doesn't matter to this project where the machines are running (baremetal, VirtualBox, etc) as long as it can ssh to them.

 Copy this directory to another location and optionally turn it into its own git repo.